 Budding Artists seeks to stimulate a more inclusive and creative global society by providing transformative process-focused art experiences to pre-kindergarten children in under-resourced communities.

-Established in October 2018, Budding Artists was conceptualized between two close friends, Sarah Tanberg and Dakota McMahand, both educators, seeking to create sustainable change in under-resourced black and brown communities.
-Our project objective is to provide free process-based art experiences to children ages 3 -5 who live in under-resourced communities to prepare students for successful participation in STEAM (Science, Technology, Engineering, Arts, and Math) programs during elementary school.
+Established in October 2018, Budding Artists was conceptualized between two close friends, Dakota McMahand and Sarah Tanberg, both educators, seeking to create sustainable change in under-resourced communities of color.
+Our project objective is to provide free process-based art experiences to children ages 3 -5 to prepare students for successful participation in STEAM (Science, Technology, Engineering, Arts, and Math) programs during elementary school.

 STEAM is the movement of adding arts education (liberal arts, fine arts, music, design-thinking, and language arts) into the STEM field.
 The "A” in STEAM promotes curiosity and can create a pathway in attracting more students, specifically underrepresented ethnic groups and females into STEM fields.
 By participating in Budding Artists process-focused art programming, children will learn how to think critically, problem-solve and use creativity, which are all necessary skills needed in order to compete in this global economy.

-Click below to learn more about our story from the below media outlets:
+Click the logo to learn more about us from these media outlets!

 Meet the Team

 Budding Artists nurtures creativity, serving over 1,000 children and adults in the South and South East Los Angeles areas since October 2018.

 Within our first year, 25 preschool-age children and 20 adults engaged with our process-based art classes through our 2019 Summer Exploration Program at the Lucy Avalos Community Center in partnership with the City of Lynwood Department of Parks and Community Services.
 More than 90 people attended our Annual Culminating Exhibition which documented our student's creative exploration over the summer.